obophenotype/cell-ontology/docs/relations_guide.md

 ['extrafusal muscle fiber'](http://purl.obolibrary.org/obo/CL_0008046) SubClassOf [**synapsed by**](http://purl.obolibrary.org/obo/RO_0002103) some ['alpha motor neuron'](http://purl.obolibrary.org/obo/CL_0008038)

-Of note, historically **has (pre/post)synaptic terminal in** has been used to record synaptic connectivity.
+Of note, historically ['has presynaptic terminal in'](http://purl.obolibrary.org/obo/RO_0002113) and ['has postsynaptic terminal in'](http://purl.obolibrary.org/obo/RO_0002110) have been used to record synaptic connectivity.
 However, these relations are defined as being true when a single synapse is present in a region.
 In some use cases, these relations may be too sensitive to biological and/or experimental noise. 'synapsed to / by' are now preferred as the more specific relations to record functionally significant synaptic inputs and outputs.

 ### Taxon constraints